Analysis | Don’t call it an ‘insurrection’: GOP moves to excise a word it once used for Jan. 6

 “You had an insurrection at the Capitol,” McCarthy said, responding to Fox News host Chris Wallace’s use of the word.

 By early last month, though, Rep. Andrew S. Clyde (R-Ga.) made waves by saying the Capitol riot looked like a “normal tourist visit” and was “not an insurrection.”
 Johnson soon expanded his questioning of the narrative by telling Fox it not only wasn’t an armed insurrection, but that it wasn’t an insurrection at all.
 “Calling it an insurrection … it wasn’t.”
-Again he took issue with the supposedly underarmed insurrectionists, as if an insurrection weren’t possible without bazookas.
+He also took issue with the supposedly underarmed insurrectionists, as if an insurrection weren’t possible without bazookas.

 These figures and others who have implausibly cast the Capitol rioters as relatively harmless or even peaceful patriots have generally been on the fringe of the GOP.
-They have echoed the rhetoric of hosts like Fox’s Tucker Carlson and Laura Ingraham who have, more consistently than the broader GOP, questioned the true danger and severity of the Capitol riot.
+They have echoed the rhetoric of hosts such as Fox’s Tucker Carlson and Laura Ingraham who have, more consistently than the broader GOP, questioned the true danger and severity of the Capitol riot.

 But on Tuesday, it became even clearer who was winning that debate inside the GOP.
-The party’s top two leaders in both the House and Senate have used that term, including in one case fewer than two months ago.
+The party’s top two leaders in both the House and the Senate have used the term insurrection, including in one case fewer than two months ago.
 One of them would apparently rather not repeat it, while the other has walked back his criticism of the man on whose behalf the insurrectionists acted.
 And the Republicans involved in getting to the bottom of it all have apparently won that day when it comes to excising the word from the official congressional narrative.